-The 2019-20 winter has been rather mild, but it looks like significant snow accumulations and frigid temps are making their way back to the Pacific Northwest!
-This is just a quick reminder that with snow and freezing temperatures comes the need to send your children to school with proper winter clothing.
-Each year, DPSD runs a winter clothing drive where we collect coats, hats, mittens, and boots for kids of all ages.
+It’s that time of year again – we’re starting to see some frigid temps in the morning as well as the first snow flurries of the year!
+This is just a quick reminder that with snow and freezing temperatures comes the need to send your children to school with appropriate winter clothing.
+Please be aware that our schools run winter clothing drives each year where coats, hats, mittens, and boots are donated for kids of all ages.
 If your child needs a particular piece of winter wear to stay warm in the cold weather, please be sure to connect with the counselor at your child’s school – they will be happy to locate the right piece of winter wear in an age-appropriate size.

 Obviously, living in the Pacific Northwest means that winter weather conditions can change daily, if not hourly.
 In the event that inclement weather should necessitate a delay in the start of school or the closing of all schools, we will continue to use our website and the SchoolMessenger system (phone and email) to quickly and conveniently share information with all families; of course, we will continue to inform local news agencies so that TV stations are able to broadcast accurate information.
-We work hard to keep the district website updated with up to the minute weather-related announcements.
-Please check back regularly when conditions are poor (and don’t forget to use your web browser’s “refresh” button to ensure you’re getting the latest information!).
+We work hard to keep the district website updated with up-to-the-minute weather-related announcements.
+Please check back regularly when conditions are poor (and don’t forget to use your web browser’s “refresh” button to ensure you’re getting the latest information posted to the website!).

 Our elementary schools often get calls about recess during especially cold weather.
 Parents often ask: When is it too cold for outdoor recess?